aadetritawara/Cubic_Zirconia_Multiple_Regression/README.md

 By focusing on inference, this report aims to provide actionable insights for manufacturers and retailers to optimize pricing strategies and understand value drivers in the gemstone market.

 Our biggest challenge in this project was dealing appropriately with multicollinearity between our covariates.
-After the end of the term, I went back to this project to try solving our multicollinearity problem using PCA.
+After the end of the term, I went back to this project to try to solve our multicollinearity problem using PCA.